hi-toshi/akamai-edgeworkers-sample/set-secure-cookie/read.md

 # set-secure-cookie

-This exapmle enable `Secure` attribute of cookie.
+This exapmle enables `Secure` attribute of cookie.